suyup/SPC/README.md

-# spc - a python web crawler
+# SPC - a python web crawler